johanngerberding/johanngerberding.github.io/content/posts/2024-04-23-Retrieval-Augmented-Text-Generation.md

 ### RAG Fusion

 <p align="justify">
-The origin of RAG-Fusion is a github project which got noticed from an Infineon employee who deployed it internally.
+The origin of RAG-Fusion is a <a href="https://github.com/Raudaschl/RAG-Fusion">github project</a> which got noticed from an Infineon employee who deployed it internally.
 The motivation behind it was, the need for employees to rapidly obtain product information but regular RAG didn't work that well.
 RAG-Fusion is a combination of traditional RAG and reciprocal rank fusion (RRF) and the workflow is as followed:
 </p>
 <ol>
 <li>Receive query and generate a number of new search queries through a LLM</li>